snubwoody/www/src/articles/jujutsu.md

 I've been using Jujutsu for version control for the past couple months and it's been pretty good.
 I've never known anything other than Git, so I had no real reasons to change.
 But still, I kept hearing about how it has such a better UX than git, so I decided to try it out, and I simply never left.
 So these are some highlights of my experience and favourite features.

 In Jujutsu, changes to the repository are represented as a [change](https://reasonablypolymorphic.com/blog/jj-strategy/).
-Jujutsu supports multiple backends, and when using the Git backend, every change is stored inside of a commit.
+Jujutsu supports multiple backends, and when using the Git backend, every change is stored inside of a Git commit.
 This makes it fully compatible with Git.

-The current working copy is also stored as a commit.
-Any changes to the repository update the active commit, as such there is no staging area.
+The first new feature I was introduced to was that Jujutsu stores the working copy as a commit.
+There is no staging area, every change is committed.
 This means I never have to use `git stash` again.
 There's nothing wrong with `git stash`, it's just that I always forget stashes I created.

+In Jujutsu changes are mutable, you can go back and edit changes, reorder, delete and so on.
+Changes that have been shared are immutable, to preserve the repository history.

 >The difference between a commit and a change set is that a commit never changes - it can only be replaced with another commit because commits are immutable.
 But in jj, you can make a series of changes and add small fixes (like correcting typos) to earlier changes, and the subsequent changes are automatically updated, without needing to do a manual branch / rebase each time.
 This makes it much less effort to keep changes tidy and to the point.
 For absolutely nobody in the future it will matter that you initially typed `pritnf(msg, vak)` instead of `printf(msg,val)`.
 Why put this into an own commit?
 But merging it into an earlier change requires rebasing.

 Another concept I really appreciate is anonymous branches.
 Branches don't have names, they just diverge from the parent commit.

 ## Revsets

 [Revsets](https://docs.jj-vcs.dev/latest/revsets/) are expressions that are used to specify revisions in Jujutsu.
-For convenience, changes can be referred to using a short id, which is highlighted in the terminal.
+For convenience, changes can be referred to using a short ID, which is highlighted in the terminal.
 Revsets is an entire language, with plenty of complex features, but the features I use the most are:

 - `@`: The working copy
 - `x-`: Parents of `x`
 - `x+`: Children of `x`
 - `x::`: Descendants of `x`, including `x` itself
 - `::x`: Ancestors of `x`, including `x` itself

-As an example, let's say you made a couple changes that you just want to get rid of.
-Deleting commits in Git will have you searching through [Stack Overflow threads](https://stackoverflow.com/questions/1338728/how-do-i-delete-a-commit-from-a-branch).
-In Jujutsu you would use `jj abandon` along with revsets pointing to the changes to delete.
+As an example, say you made a couple changes that you just want to get rid of.
+You would use `jj abandon` along with revsets pointing to the changes to delete.

 ```bash
 jj log